 With so much emphasis on the customer we were delighted, therefore, to win awards for our customerservice operations.
 Most notably, we were awarded the Credit Strategy ‘Best Outsourcing and Partnership’ Initiative for Onboarding and Customer Engagement, in recognition of our work with Virgin Money.
 Following this, we were also pleased to be a four-time finalist at the Credit Strategy Collections and Customer Service Awards, in November.
 In Portugal, our business was recognised not only as a Top Employer but accredited as the Best Credit Portfolio Management Company (Global Banking and Finance Review), Best Asset Management Servicer (International Investor) and Best Practice Operator of the Year (ACQ5, Country Awards 2020).

-We are also pleased to report that regular updates are provided to the Group’s board, helping to facilitate a full and transparent disclosure of how we are treating customers fairly, how we listen to them, and how we put customers at the centre of everything we do.
+We are also pleased to report that regular updates are provided via our governance forums, helping to facilitate a full and transparent disclosure of how we are treating customers fairly, how we listen to them, and how we put customers at the centre of everything we do.

 Fulfilling our social commitments more broadly, during the year, we continued to support the activities of the major debt charities which provide free impartial advice to our customers, particularly in the UK where we fully support StepChange, Payplan and Christians Against Poverty by way of FairShare contributions.